MarkEdmondson1234/googleAuthR/README.md

 Feel free to add your own via email or a pull request if you have used googleAuthR to build something cool.

+`googleAuthR` now has an R package generator which makes R package skeletons you can use to build your own Google API R package upon.
+Browse through the 154 options at this [Github repository](https://github.com/MarkEdmondson1234/autoGoogleAPI).

 ## Example Shiny app

 An example shiny app with Google authentication is [deployed to shinyapps.io here](https://mark.shinyapps.io/googleAuthRexample/).
 It uses the example app that is available in `system.file("shiny", package="googleAuthR")`
 ## Thanks to:
 * Jenny Bryan and her work on the [googlesheets](https://github.com/jennybc/googlesheets) package that this work derives from.